kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 God Himself says who He is and what it means to believe in Him, otherwise I can't believe in God because I don't know who God is.
 It is impossible to make a distinction between God and His testimony about himself - to try to accept God yet deny or even correct that testimony is self-deception, is impossible and fatal."

 That is strong language for an evangelism meeting, but that's how it should be.
-Sietsma spoke with wisdom and love, but rightly refused to allow any reduction of the method.
+Kees spoke with wisdom and love, but rightly refused to allow any dilution of the method.

 If you want to see how calmly he kept his own course, then you should re-read the piece: "I believe in one holy catholic Christian Church".[^our_common_christian_faith]

-[^our_common_christian_faith]: This has a footnote in the original, referring to "Ons Algemeen Christelijk Geloof" or "Our Common Christian Faith" page 101 - one of Dr Sietsma's books mentioned elsewhere
+[^our_common_christian_faith]: This has a footnote in the original, referring to "Ons Algemeen Christelijk Geloof" or "Our Common Christian Faith" page 101 - one of Kees' books mentioned elsewhere

 I must quote from it.
 It begins: